juliangould/MarchMadnessBracketBuilder/README.md

 ## How to use this code

-This codebase has one main file, "BracketFunctions.R", containing a variety of functions.
+This codebase has one main file, "BracketFunctions.py", containing a variety of functions.
 Most of these functions have been written such that they can be used for any symmetric tournament, but the wrapper function `MM_Bracket_Builder` is specific to six-round/64-team brackets, like NCAA March Madness.
 The wrapper function takes three inputs, `folder`, `filename`, and `scoring`.

 ### Setup

 Create a folder, with a file path `/.../folderName`.
 Inside your folder, place a CSV file, `fileName`, containing your table of probabilities.
 This same folder is where the output bracket will be written.

-The `data.table` package must be installed and loaded.
+The packages: `numpy`, `pandas`, `functools`, and `os` must be installed.

 ### Running the code

-To build the EV-optimal bracket relative to your data and scoring system, simply access the functions in BracketFunctions.R, and run `MM_Bracket_Builder(folder, filename, scoring)`, where:
+To build the EV-optimal bracket relative to your data and scoring system, simply run `from BracketFunctions import MM_Bracket_Builder`, and then run `MM_Bracket_Builder(folder, filename, scoring)`, where:
 + `folder` is a string containing the path to your folder `/.../folderName `;
 + `filename` is the name of your CSV file;
 + `scoring` is a string designating one of four common scoring systems for bracket competitions.